Priyanka05f0/git-solved-23MH1A05F0/GIT_JOURNEY.md

 - Keep calm and read carefully

 ## Reflection
-This challenge taught me that merge conflicts aren't scary - they're just Git asking "which version do you want?".
+This challenge taught me that shoumerge conflicts aren't scary - they're just Git asking "which version do you want?".
 The key is understanding what each side is trying to do before combining them.
 I now feel confident handling conflicts in real projects.